garcialebiere/getting-and-cleaning-data-project/CodeBook.md

 # run_analysis.R

-The script is parititioned into functions such that each function performs one of the steps described above.
-To run whole cleaning procedure, call `clean.data` function.
-The script also assumes that `plyr` library is already installed.
+The script is parititioned into different parts such that each part performs one of the steps described above.
+To run whole project you only have to execute the function placed in run_analysis.R (run_analysis())

 # The original data set